 The best way to understand what a catastrophic injury is may be to discuss some examples of this injury type.
 Catastrophic injuries refer to injuries such as:

-• Loss of sight and loss of hearing: The loss of one of the senses, sight and hearing in particular, is considered a catastrophic injury.
+- Loss of sight and loss of hearing: The loss of one of the senses, sight and hearing in particular, is considered a catastrophic injury.
 The loss of either will likely mean significant medical expenses for treatment purposes.
-There will also be extensive rehabilitative efforts to assist the injured victim in living without sight or sound.
+Extensive rehabilitative efforts will also be made to assist the injured victim in living without sight or sound.
 Loss of either can make living the life the injury victim used to know impossible.

 Recovering Damages in a Catastrophic Injury Case